weishi10141993/MuJetAnalysis_LimitSetting/README.md

    source macros/RunOnDataCard_T30000.sh #30k toys/job (recommended)
    ```

+   The "expectedFromGrid" tells combine to use the grid to compute the expected limit for this quantile.
+To produce observed limit (after unblinding), remove the "--expectedFromGrid" option.

    The more toys, the better, but it takes more time.
 Refer to [TAMU Terra page](https://hprc.tamu.edu/wiki/Terra:Batch_Processing_SLURM) for info about the slurm batch system.

    After the jobs are done, you should be able to see the text file containing the limit for each mass point in "macros/sh/<year>/output/".